 A broker-dealer is the regulatory term for what most of us just call a brokerage.
 Technically, the person who takes our calls (to buy or sell) is a registered representative of a broker-dealer, though you probably just refer to the person as your broker.
 Wirehouses like Morgan Stanley and Wells Fargo, discount brokerages like Charles Schwab and TD Ameritrade and independent firms like LPL Financial and Raymond James are all broker-dealers.
 Robo-advisors like Betterment and Sofi have affiliated broker-dealers (Betterment Securities and Sofi Securities).
 In fact, the bigger financial advisor and wealth management firms tend to be either dually registered as investment advisors and broker-dealers or affiliated with a broker-dealer.
-Read on to learn what broker-dealers do, how they make money and what their potential conflicts of interest are.

 What Does a Broker-Dealer Do?